There are three cost components to Foreign Transfers:

 - Bank Fees

-Lets go through each of them to see where all the money is going!
+Lets go through each of them to see where all your hard earned money is going...

 Exchange Rate Margins

 The inter-bank exchange rate is the mid-rate you see on the news each night and is only for reference, these rates are what it costs large banks and currency brokers to buy and sell foreign exchange.

 Banks charge huge margins for currency conversion to the majority of businesses and individuals.
 They tend to fix rates once a day and therefore need to incorporate enough margin to protect against intraday rate volatility.

 In addition, the level of price discrimination is extortionate – they get away with it because they can; businesses and consumers have been kept apathetic to using better alternatives.

 Our foreign transfer cost calculator makes it easy to calculate how much you are actually being charged from the mid-rate.
 Each provider's percentage margin is shown in the right column and optionally showing the total rate and fee margin or just the rate margin.

 Using your Bank's exchange rates services can be very expensive - often 5% to 6% worse than you can get by using a BER partner vendor.

 Foreign Exchange providers may also charge a fixed or percentage amount determined by the amount of the transfer.
 Some non-bank vendors will only charge these fees upto a certain limit or have various different fee structures.
 The calculator below is programmed with these various fee models to make it easy for you to find the best deal for your particular foreign exchange needs.